Camp Zachary Taylor

 Camp Zachary Taylor was a military training camp in Louisville, Kentucky.
-It opened in 1917, to train soldiers for U.S. involvement in World War I, and was closed three years later.
+It opened in 1917, to train soldiers for United States involvement in World War I, and was closed three years later.
 It was initially commanded by Guy Carleton and after the war its commanders included Julius Penn.
 Its name (and some of its buildings) live on as the Camp Taylor neighborhood of Louisville.
-It is named for Louisville resident and United States President Zachary Taylor.
+It is named for Louisville resident and US president Zachary Taylor.

-The novelist F. Scott Fitzgerald trained at the camp as did actor Louis Wolheim.
+Trainees at the camp include novelist F. Scott Fitzgerald, actor Louis Wolheim, and Olympic sprint gold medalist Charley Paddock.